bennettpeter/leanfront-mobile/README.md

 - Schedule a recording or change an existing recording by tapping on an entry in the grid.
 - Search the guide using the magnifying glass icon.

+Entries which are in the record schedule display the recording status and a paperclip.
+Tap on the paperclip to create a recording override.
+Tap anywhere else in the entry to update the recording schedule.

 ## Guide Search Screen
 ![](ScreenShots/Guide_search.png)

 From the results of the guide search you can tap any entry to schedule a recording.

+Entries which are in the record schedule display the recording status and a paperclip.
+Tap on the paperclip to create a recording override.
+Tap anywhere else in the entry to update the recording schedule.

 ## Schedule Screen
 ![](ScreenShots/Schedule.png)